 - Is the borrower pursuing PSLF or IDR forgiveness?

 If the borrower qualifies for deferment, especially with subsidized loans, deferment often deserves the first look.
 If deferment is unavailable and the hardship is brief, forbearance may be the right bridge.
 If the hardship is likely to last, an income-driven plan may be stronger than either option.
-If forgiveness progress matters, the borrower should review whether paused months will count before requesting relief.
+If forgiveness progress matters, paused months should be reviewed carefully before any relief request is submitted.

-The best choice is usually the one that solves the immediate cash-flow issue while creating the least damage to the balance, repayment timeline, and future eligibility for federal benefits.
+The best choice is usually the one that solves the immediate cash-flow problem while creating the least long-term damage to the balance, repayment timeline, and future eligibility for federal benefits.

 Frequently Asked Questions (FAQs)